-International - Bermuda, Palais des congrès de Montréal (Montreal Convention Center)
+International - Bermuda One in the Sun Festival, Palais des congrès de Montréal (Montreal Convention Center)

 In The Fullness of Time, 2006

 Dwyer Cultural Center

 Bronx Council on the Arts - 2-time winner of BRIO (The Bronx Recognizes Its Own) Award in Instrumental Music